basp/nanibot/README.md

 Note that the bot is ready once it received the `RPL_WELCOME` message from the server.
 At this point you can send it other commands (see below).

-Note that when dealing with the bot in an interactive way (as we are doing) in the Erlang shell, we have to watch for this event.
+When dealing with the bot in an interactive way (as we are doing) in the Erlang shell, we have to watch for this event.
 When you register middleware (plugins) this will be handled automatically and you can be sure it will only run once the bot is really ready.